 Many hosting companies advertise a guaranteed uptime.
 While this detail is important, it can also be confusing or misleading.
 This Wikipedia article gives greater context than I can provide here.
 Briefly, the higher the uptime percentage the better.
 However uptime does not mean the same thing as availability.
-In other words, a mail server may be up and running but not available to you due to a network outage somewhere.
-Despite Rackspace listing 100% guaranteed uptime, this does not really mean that their mail servers will always be up.
-Every company suffers from equipment failure or earthquakes or hurricanes.
-Rackspace and others simply provide you a written guarantee which states that if their servers are not up and running then you’re entitled to some sort of refund of your hosting costs.
+In other words, a mail server may be up and running, but not available to you due to a network outage somewhere.
+Please contact the email or web hosting company to ask them about their uptime guarantee.

 Web sites can be built using a variety of tools, but WordPress is a free and popular web site building tool that I recommend to many of my small business customers.
 If you use WordPress already or plan to use it, you’ll need to make sure your hosting company offers it.
 BigMountain and HostGator both affordable WordPress Hosting as of early 2019 their starting prices for WordPress hosting were $15/month, $5/month and $4/month, respectively.
 HostGator and SiteGround offer non-WordPress web hosting for even less.
 I should mention that there are also some web hosting companies that offer premium WordPress hosting which many niceties built-in such as WPEngine and WPMUDEV.
 The last article in this series will talk about other affordable ways to build a professional web site for your business.

 Hosting companies are not all the same.
 A small business owner should think about their email and web hosting needs, then find a hosting company that is an appropriate fit.
 I hope this article has helped you to better understand some of the differences between hosting companies.